Measles in DRC: "We use motorbikes and canoes to get care to remote villages"

 When the epidemic takes hold

-In areas which have already experienced a major epidemic over several months, a mass vaccination campaign is not necessarily the most appropriate response.
+In areas that have already experienced a major epidemic over several months, a mass vaccination campaign is not necessarily the most appropriate response.

 Even detecting the epidemic early enough is difficult as obtaining biological confirmation of measles can take time - the only validated laboratory is in the capital, Kinshasa.